 To the extent that we may need to transfer personal information outside of your jurisdiction, whether to our affiliated companies (which are in the communications, social media, technology and cloud businesses) or Third Party Service Providers, we shall do so in accordance with the applicable laws.
 In particular, we will ensure that all transfers will be in accordance with requirements under your applicable local data protection laws by putting in place appropriate safeguards.

-XXXX may use overseas facilities operated and controlled by XXXX to process or back up your personal information.
-Currently, XXXX has data centres in Beijing, United States, Singapore and French.
+FEIHUI may use overseas facilities operated and controlled by FEIHUI to process or back up your personal information.
+Currently, FEIHUI has data centres in Beijing, United States, Singapore and French.
 These overseas jurisdictions may or may not have in place data protection laws which are substantially similar to that in your home jurisdiction.
 We may transfer to and store your personal information at our overseas facilities.
 However, this does not change any of our commitments to safeguard your personal information in accordance with this Privacy Policy.

 MISCELLANEOUS